-The UT Dallas Strategic Center Investment (SCI) Grant Program is an internal funding mechanism designed to seed innovative centers that aggregate collaborative faculty to address problems of significance.
-For the purposes of this program, the proposed center will be housed and report to at least one school within UT Dallas.
-Cooperation between schools with secondary and perhaps tertiary participation is encouraged.
+The UT Dallas Strategic Center Investment (SCI) grant program is an internal funding mechanism designed to seed innovative centers that aggregate collaborative faculty to address problems of significance and facilitate faculty recruitment and retention.
+Successful Center applications will have a compelling plan for increasing representation of under-represented groups in the field and community engagement.
+For the purposes of this program, the proposed center will be housed and will report to at least one school within UT Dallas.
+Collaboration between schools is encouraged.

-- This program is open to all Schools within the University.
+- The SCI grant program is open to all Schools within the University.

-- The PI, co-PI, and founding faculty must have tenured/tenure-track appointments and will constitute a multidisciplinary team contributing their knowledge and abilities towards a common mission.
+- The PI and all co-PIs must have primary, full-time UT Dallas appointments and will constitute a multidisciplinary team, contributing their knowledge and abilities towards a common mission.

-- Adjunct faculty, affiliate faculty, visiting researchers, and postdocs are not eligible to serve as PI or founding faculty but may participate in the proposed center.
+- Adjunct faculty, affiliate faculty, visiting researchers, and postdocs are not eligible to serve as PI or co-PI but may participate in the proposed center.

 - Focused and dedicated leadership is necessary for the Centers to be successful.
 Therefore, neither department heads, program heads, deans, nor administrators are eligible to serve as PIs.

 - A faculty member may submit only one SCI grant proposal as a PI or co-PI during each submission period.